lionkor/minimake/README.md

 I was inspired to build this by the [no-build ("nob") build system](https://github.com/tsoding/nob.h).
 I find this approach meaningful, but I'd rather write simple Makefile rules.

+## What does it do?

+It **does**:
+- Run one or more rules to create a target
+- Use "last modified" file metadata to determine if something is outdated
+- Rebuild when dependencies change

+Or, in terms of differences from existing tools:

+It's like GNU/BSD Make, but:
+- No variables (neither `${...}` nor `...=...` nor `$...`)
+- No functions
+- No automatic rules, like *.o from *.c
+- No .PHONY targets

 ## Compatibility

 *All* Minimake make-files are *valid GNU/BSD Makefiles*.